Frequently Asked Questions (FAQ)

 P.E.A.C.E. is not a governing or regulatory body, and no such governing or regulatory body exists for farm sanctuaries.
 P.E.A.C.E. is a rescue and support organization that works with Canadian farm sanctuaries.

-P.E.A.C.E. actively encourages Canadian sanctuaries to voluntarily undertake the Global Federation of Animal Sanctuaries Certification, which is the only animal sanctuary accreditation program serving animals worldwide.
+P.E.A.C.E. actively encourages Canadian sanctuaries to voluntarily undertake the Global Federation of Animal Sanctuaries Certification, which is the only farmed animal sanctuary accreditation program serving farmed animals worldwide.